If you have been diagnosed with gum disease, you may have many questions and concerns surrounding your future health, such as these:

 Can Gum Disease Be Cured?

-Early stages of gum disease can be cured with treatment and good at-home dental care, although you will always be at higher risk of gum disease returning in the future.
-More advanced stages of gum disease cannot be reversed, but they can be maintained with proper treatment and care by a periodontist (gum specialist).
+Early stages can be cured with treatment and good at-home dental care, although you will always be at higher risk of it returning in the future.
+More advanced stages cannot be reversed, but they can be maintained with proper treatment and care by a periodontist (gum specialist).

 How Much Does Gum Disease Treatment Cost?